In-between Motion Generation Based Multi-Style Quadruped Robot Locomotion: METHODOLOGY

 \subsubsection{Data Formatting}

-In this approach, to ensure that the generated motion adheres to the physical constraints on a real robot, we implement a differentiated input representation strategy.
-Specifically, the robot's root joint is processed separately from its other joints during motion generation input construction.
-For the root component, we incorporate its global position within the world coordinate system (represented as 3D coordinates $[x, y, z]$) along with its rotational orientation relative to this global frame (expressed as a quaternion $[q_x, q_y, q_z,q_w]$).
-Conversely, for all non-root joints, we employ joint pose (twelve joint angles) prediction rather than utilizing global positions and velocities of all physical joint points.
+In this approach, to ensure that the generated motion adheres to the physical constraints on a real robot, we implement a differentiated data formatting strategy.
+Considering robot root stability, physical constraints, and quadruped robot dynamics, the robot's root joint is processed separately from its other joints during motion generation input construction.
+We incorporate its global position within the world coordinate system $\mathbf{p}_{root}$ along with its rotational orientation relative to this global frame $\mathbf{R}_{\text{root}}$.
+And we employ joint pose of the quadruped robot $\mathbf{q}$ rather than utilizing global positions and velocities of all physical joint points.
 This approach provides stronger alignment with fundamental robotic control requirements, where root state awareness and joint-space commands constitute essential control inputs.
 The state $s$ for one robot is shown below: